sahil-rao/deployment-sahil/README.md

 To install rabbitmq on any ubuntu machine:

-sudo chmod u+x rabbitmqinstall.sh
+sudo chmod u+x installrabbit.sh
-sudo ./rabbitmqinstall.sh
+sudo ./installrabbit.sh

-rabbitmqinstall.sh is in deployment/scripts
+installrabbit.sh is in deployment/scripts

 ===============================
 To cluster: